L4B0MB4/MSNGR/README.md

 Additionally I built the system enhanceable in the areas where i saw the most potential: "Rules for forwarding the message" and "channels to send it to".

+For testing: The integration tests will fail if the .env file is not present or the env variables are not set.
+I focused on integration tests since the exercise did not suggest unit tests (but i added also one unit test as an example)

 ## Documentation